Fraud, Money Laundering and Proceeds of Crime (POCA)Organised CrimeHomicide and ViolenceAppellateSexual Offences

 Aneurin is regularly instructed in cases related to financial crime of the utmost seriousness and complexity, both allegations of substantive dishonesty offences and consequent money laundering, often requiring consideration of complex financial evidence and evidence from expert forensic accountants.
 He also has extensive experience of resisting Proceeds of Crime (“POCA”) confiscation proceedings arising from criminal convictions on behalf of defendants and interested third parties such as spouses.
 Recent examples of Aneurin’s experience include:

-- R v S (2021) Currently instructed to defend one of eight defendants charged in a multi-million-pound money laundering conspiracy allegedly linked to a multi-million pound diversion fraud prosecuted by HMRC.
+- R v S (2021) Defended one of the lead defendants of eight charged in a 10 million-pound money laundering conspiracy allegedly linked to a multi-million pound diversion fraud prosecuted by HMRC.

-- R v S (2021) Currently instructed to defend an alleged confidence fraudster charged with playing a leading role in a wide-ranging fraud of numerous elderly victims with over £200,000 successfully defrauded.
+- R v S (2021) Defended an alleged confidence fraudster charged with playing a leading role in a wide-ranging fraud of numerous elderly victims with over £200,000 successfully defrauded.

-- R v W (2021) Currently instructed to appeal against the imposition of a confiscation order following convictions for involvement in a boiler room fraud.
+- R v W (2021) Advised on appeal against the imposition of a confiscation order following convictions for involvement in a boiler room fraud on the basis of inadequate advice by the appellant’s original representatives.

 - R v O (2020) Drafted representation on charge on behalf of a suspect alleged to have run a substantial investment fraud with numerous alleged victims.
 The suspect was not charged with any offences.